Gary Jones (motorcyclist): Developing the Yamaha YZ motocrosser

 In the late 1960s, his father became one of the first Southern California distributors for Yamaha motorcycles.
 When the Yamaha DT-1 was introduced in 1968, Jones and his brother began using them to compete in the newly introduced sport of motocross.
 With his and his father's vast experience at fabricating parts and modifying motorcycles, the Jones family developed the DT-1 into competitive racing motorcycles by strengthening and lowering the frame and using weight saving components.

 The Jones family's modifications proved to be so successful that his race results came to the attention of the Yamaha factory who asked to take their motorcycle back to Japan for testing.
 The motorcycle that Jones and his father developed helped to further the development of motocross bikes in the late 1960s and early 1970s, and was to become the basis for the YZ range of models.

-Although there was no American motocross championship series in 1971, Jones is recognized as the 250cc National Champion by virtue of being the top-placed American rider in the Inter-AMA series which featured European riders touring America after the European-based World Championship season had ended.
+Although there was no American motocross championship series in 1971, Jones is recognized as the 250cc National Champion by virtue of being the top-placed American rider in the 1971 Inter-AMA motocross series which featured European riders touring America after the European-based World Championship season had ended.
 He also competed in the 500cc class, finishing second to Brad Lackey.

 The following year, the AMA introduced 250cc and 500cc outdoor motocross national championships.
 Jones won the 1972 250cc title on a Yamaha, becoming the first-ever 250cc U.S. Motocross National Champion.
 He also finished second to Brad Lackey in the 500cc motocross national championship.